EXPOSED NEGATIVE PODCAST

 Directed by Shona Thomson in a co-production with Screen Argyll, the 44 minute film is a wondrous and deeply moving experience.
 As you can imagine, I’m so proud that my work is seen as a fitting way to join the dots between the present and the past.

-Take a look at the film’s new dedicated website for full details, including how to book a screening at your local cinema:LEARN MORE
+Take a look at the film’s dedicated website for full details of the upcoming cinema tour:LEARN MORE

 I’ve been a huge fan of what3words since discovering it in 2019, particularly because it ties in with The Lifeboat Station Project on so many levels.
 As an ambassador flying the flag for what3words, we’ve now collaborated by fitting new decals to Neena (my mobile photographic darkroom) in recognition of our affiliation.

 To be clear, no money is involved — just belief, passion and respect for our mutual endeavours.